 Successful surgeries may reduce the chance of re-injury when compared to non-surgical treatment plans but does come with possibility of surgical complications.
-This may be recommended for people who intend to return to heavy physical labor or athletic activity.
+This may be recommended for people who intend to return to heavy physical labour or athletic activity.

 Achilles Tendon Surgery Recovery Time

 Following surgery, patients will have to wear a cast from the toes to the knee to keep the leg safe.
-In some cases a nerve block will have been given.
+In some cases, a nerve block will have been given.
 In these cases, patients will not have sensation in the affected leg for up to 24 hours after surgery.

 Between two to six weeks after surgery, patients may advance from their cast to a walking boot.
-Physical therapy will be recommended at this time to return strength and flexion to the achilles heel.
+Physical therapy will be recommended at this time to return strength and flexion to the Achilles heel.